| This is the 197th story of Our Life Logs |

 To help me learn how to get used to my new normal, I began taking classes at the Cleveland Sight Center.
 They taught me how to be aware of myself and my surroundings with my limited vision and how to walk with a cane.
 That was a huge help, because I’ll be honest, they helped give me my confidence back.

-By, I realized I hadn’t really drawn since before the surgery and the desire to create again rose in me.
+By then, I realized I hadn’t really drawn since before the surgery and the desire to create again rose in me.
 I wasn’t sure if I could do it as well as I had before or at all, but I wanted to give it a shot.
 I set out for freelance art jobs online and soon I was working again.
 It was hard, but I learned I could still do it, and do it well.

 My work now takes far more time, a portrait that would have taken me 40 to 45 minutes to draw before the tumor and surgery, can now take more than 6 hours.
 Despite everything, I love that I am still able to create art and help my family by bringing in a little extra money as well.
 I feel happy that I can still do it, that is the biggest thing in the world to me.